High-dimensional maximum-entropy phase space tomography using normalizing flows: Numerical experiments

 \subsection{2D reconstructions from 1D projections}

 Our first experiment tests the model performance in 2:1 phase space tomography.
-We assume a linear accelerator lattice, composed of drifts and quadrupole magnets, such that a symplectic transfer matrix $\vect{M}$ approximates the dynamics.
+We assume an accelerator composed of drifts and quadrupole magnets, such that a symplectic transfer matrix $\vect{M}$ approximates the dynamics.
 The transfer matrix can be decomposed as

 where

 is a normalization matrix, parameterized by $\alpha$ and $\beta$, and

 is a rotation by the phase advance $\mu$.
 The projection angle, and hence the reconstruction quality, depends only on the phase advance.
 Various constraints can limit the projection angle range, but we assume the projection angles are evenly spaced over the maximum 180-degree range.